sudomatt/sudomatt.github.io/_posts/2019-10-01-Robo Brains.md

 An H bridge controls the direction a motor is turning.
 If a positive voltage is applied to the + end of the motor, and ground is connected to the - end, the motor will turn forward.
 If those voltages are reversed, the motor will turn backwards.

 Transistors (labeled NPN and PNP) are effectively electronically controlled light switches.
-When Q1

-radio
-microcontroller
+When Q1 and Q4 are connected, and Q2 and Q3 are disconnected, voltage flows from the + end of the motor to the - end running it in forward mode.
+When Q2 and Q3 are connected, and Q1 and Q4 are disconnected, this runs the motor in reverse mode because voltage is flowing from the - end of the motor to the + end.
+This means to control a motor we just need to 4 pins to control Q1 Q2 Q3 and Q4.

 h-bridge